 The Archangel Raphael is mentioned in the Book of Tobias as a healer, a book from the Old Testament, and part of the biblical canon of the Orthodox and Catholic churches.
 Raphael is also supposed to be one of the archangels mentioned in Revelation 8:2 when it says, And I saw the seven archangels kneeling before God, to whom were given seven trumpets.

 According to the apocryphal writings, Tobit was blind for 58 years until he was healed with the help of Raphael.
 The first chapters deal with the origin and background of Tobit and Anna, the first family exposed in the book.
-In shaping the characters of both spouses the unknown author drew inspiration from various Old Testament books, particularly the Book of Acts.
+In shaping the characters of both spouses, the unknown author drew inspiration from various Old Testament books, particularly the Book of Acts.

 Key Verse related to the Book of Tobit

-In my young days, when I was still at home in the land of Israel, the whole tribe of Naphtali my ancestor broke away from the House of David and from Jerusalem, though this was the city chosen out of all the tribes of Israel for their sacrifices; here, the Temple– God’s dwelling-place– had been built and hollowed for all generations to come.
+In my young days, when I was still at home in the land of Israel, the whole tribe of Naphtali, my ancestor broke away from the House of David and from Jerusalem, though this was the city chosen out of all the tribes of Israel for their sacrifices; here, the Temple– God’s dwelling-place– had been built and hollowed for all generations to come.

 Why is Tobit not part of the Bible?

 Most Apocrypha and pseudo-epigraphs are eschatological.
-Either they deal, in addition to the divine and human mysteries, with the supernatural causes of events in human life, with the revelation of the fate of men, the fate of the biblical people, the future history of mankind, the origin of evil, the cause of sin.
-Many of them investigate the causes of natural phenomena, the forces, and the laws of nature.
+Either they deal, in addition to the divine and human mysteries, with the supernatural causes of events in human life, with the revelation of the fate of men, the fate of the biblical people, the future history of humankind, the origin of evil, the cause of sin.
+Many investigate the causes of natural phenomena, the forces, and the laws of nature.
 Their authors claim to know all these things through Discovery from above.

 The book of Tobit summary is not found in the Bible because it was included in the Apocrypha.
-Therefore the Apocryphal books are writings that contain things that are hidden, secret, misunderstood, or come from unknown authors who for some reason wanted to remain anonymous.
+Therefore the Apocryphal books are writings that contain things that are hidden, secret, misunderstood, or come from unknown authors who, for some reason, wanted to remain anonymous.

-The Church recognized as true only some of the sacred texts.
+The Church recognized as accurate only some of the sacred texts.
 In this way, those that appeared later were hidden and referred to as apocryphal.
-Although they are not admitted into Holy Scripture, their content is not forbidden and therefore anyone can have access to them.
+Although they are not admitted into Holy Scripture, their content is not forbidden, and therefore anyone can have access to them.
 They were discovered both in 1945 near Nag Hammadi in Upper Egypt by some local people and in the spring of 1947 in the Holy Land at the Jordan River’s outflow into the Dead Sea.

 - Tobit, his son, from the travel prayer in which it is said, “send me a guardian angel like Tobiah.
 Moreover that he may be my guardian and my guide, and that he may leave me unharmed from all evil”.